Functional Principal Component Analysis for Continuous non-Gaussian, Truncated, and Discrete Functional Data: Modeling Framework

 \subsection{Estimation of the Cutoff Parameters}

-We follow a method of moments based estimation approach described in \cite {ddsgcrm} to estimate the cutoff parameters $\bm\Delta_t$.
-Note that the bridging function $F(\cdot)$ depends on the cutoffs for pairs involving binary, ordinal and truncated functional data\citep{ddsgcrm,fan2017high}.
+Note that the bridging function $F(\cdot)$ depends on the cutoffs for pairs involving binary, ordinal, and truncated functional data \citep{dey2022semiparametric,fan2017high}.
+Hence, we follow a method of moments-based estimation approach described in \cite {dey2022semiparametric} to get point-wise estimates of the cutoff process $\bm\Delta(\cdot)$.
+Observe that, the cutoff process is only identifiable up to a monotone transformation \citep{liu2012high}.
+Hence, we can only get estimates of $f_t(\bDelta(t))$ but we do a slight abuse of notation to denote the cutoffs as $\bDelta(t)$ in the estimating equations.
 From the observed data, we can estimate the cutoffs through the method of moments as follows: